Enjoying the open grass land.

 Vegetarians can be catered for; typically there is a vegetarian main dish and a separate meat dish.
 Gluten-free diets may also be catered for but please enquire for more information.
 Riders are welcome to pitch in with cooking if they enjoy creating campfire cuisine.
 Sometimes a cook is brought along, but it's also fun to work as a team.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Apr–Jun Naturalists' heaven as the steppe and hills blossom and migrating birds flock in.